 If you’re a parent, it’s unlikely that you would do that to your own children, so try and bring that same attitude of loving kindness, awareness and compassion that you have for your children to yourself too.
 Children want to be free and happy and not ‘burdened’ – it’s our natural birthright.
 So that child self within you is likely to breathe a sigh of relief as they don’t then have to hold it all together or hold these painful emotions within any longer and they’ll be happy to finally let them go.

 Note – I know that this was a long post but the results that can be accomplished through this practice are so transformative and life-changing that I felt it was important to really provide in-depth details of this process in the hope that it will encourage you to try this for yourself.

 Sometimes it can feel daunting to embark on this journey of inner exploration and exploring your feelings.
 If possible, either try and reach out and share your experiences with a trusted friend – it may even open up a dialogue that will be helpful and useful for them as well – plus, by being vulnerable, this allows you to build deeper connections with others, as demonstrated in the fascinating research by Brené Brown.
-Alternatively, if you feel you’d like support to guide you through the process, then see our Coaching and Mentoring Services and Life Transformation, Resilience and Wellbeing Coaching which outlines the ways that I can help you.
+Alternatively, if you feel you’d like expert support to guide you through the process, then see my Coaching and Mentoring Services and Life Transformation, Resilience and Wellbeing Coaching which outlines the ways that I can help you.